Bucky24/motus/README.md

 ```
 install - installs a module from package.json
-env:[environment] - sets the environment for motus
-babel - runs a standard babel parser over all found js files
+babel - installs and runs a standard babel parser over all found js files
 ```

 # Installing and using